UnpredictablePrashant/StreamingApp/screenshots/README.md

 - **Provision Infrastructure**: Use Terraform to automate AWS infrastructure provisioning, including an EKS cluster.
 - **Set Up EKS**: Create a Kubernetes cluster on EKS for deploying containerized applications.
 - **Version Control**: Ensure that all infrastructure and application changes are tracked and managed using version control, specifically Git.
-- **Secrets Management**: Use Jenkins credentials to manage sensitive information like API keys and passwords securely.
+- **Secrets Management**: HashiCorp Vault will be used to securely manage secrets and sensitive data in the deployment pipeline.

 ## Tools Used